OUR TRAINING GOAL IS EXCELLENCE, WHAT'S YOURS?

 (All our videos have moved from here to our 'VIDEOS - DOG TRAINING' Page)

-All of Craigelachie Gundog training is based on positive reinforcement, basically, praise and reward.
 We have no time for belting, booting, dragging,throwing, electric collars or gadgets.
 This is the wrong way to train a dog, in fact, it isn't training, it's bullying and frightening!
 We aim for happy trained dogs, not those that cower behind your leg too terrified to even think about putting their nose beside your leg.
-Our training is very much about bonding, praise and reward, positive dog training, where the dog wants to be with you and do things with you.
+Our training is very much about bonding, praise and reward, attentive dog training, where the dog wants to be with you and do things with you.

 We specialise in one-to-one training where you have our undivided attention and residential training where your dog stays with us and does his learning with us.
 At the end of his course, we then take you and your dog out, into the real environment and show you how to continue with his training from how to communicate with him, his new commands and how to deal with any problems that may arise along the way.